DATES: July – August

+This incredible tiger fishing trip is the first of its kind!
 Drifting down 140km of the Lungwebungu River in the Barotse Floodplains targeting trophy tigerfish and largemouth bream on fly and lure, we get to explore some of the most remote tiger fishing water available.
-Due to the size and remoteness of Lungwebungu, we never fish the same beat of the river for 2 days running and start the mobile safari 140km upstream of Lukulu harbour giving us about 30km of water of water a day to fish and explore.
+Due to the size and remoteness of Lungwebungu, we never fish the same beat of the river for 2 days running and start the mobile safari 140km upstream of Lukulu harbour giving us about 30km of water a day to fish and explore.
 Spend your days drifting down this hidden river in Barotse working structures and drop offs for the trophy fish before arriving at a pre-setup mobile camp on a pristine white sandy beach.
 We start our fishing about 140kms up the Lungwebungu and finish in Lukulu harbour.

-This trip takes place on the Lungwebungu River in the Barotse Floodplains
+This trip takes place on the Lungwebungu River in the Barotse Floodplains, Western Zambia.

 The Barotse Floodplain Fishing Safari begins with an early morning departure from Lanseria (if using our charter) and after landing in Lukulu, Western Zambia, we cross the Lukulu pontoon and head off on the boats fishing up to main camp.